Video of SEPTA worker attack in Center City sparks outrage, calls for transit police chief's resignation

 The union has also called for Nestel to step down.

-"It's not coming to a head and I think that it's time," Parham said.
+"It's now coming to a head and I think that it's time," Parham said.

 Nestel defended his policies and current staffing of officers, which was also called into question.